- Define how impressions are counted from a technical perspective

 Optimizely X Web

-In Optimizely X Web, we count an impression for every Optimizely page, each time a visitor sees an Optimizely experiment as the result of a test or Personalization campaign.
+In Optimizely X Web, we count an impression for every Optimizely page, each time a visitor sees an Optimizely experience as the result of a test or Personalization campaign.

 Impressions are the unit of measurement for usage in Full Stack and X Web, but X Web experiments include an extra layer: an experiment in Web can run on multiple Optimizely pages.
 Every time a visitor activates a page within an X Web experiment, Optimizely counts an impression.